-If you need to cancel, please notify us at least five working days before the beginning of the course to avoid a 10-percent processing fee.
-You may cancel a course registration by phone (612-624-4000), by fax (612-624-5359), by e-mail, or by writing to University of Minnesota, College of Continuing Education, Information Center, 20 Ruttan Hall, 1994 Buford Avenue, St. Paul, MN 55108.
+If you need to cancel, please notify us at least five working days before the beginning of the course to avoid a 10% processing fee.
+You may cancel a course registration by phone (612-624-4000), by fax (612-624-5359), by email, or by writing to University of Minnesota, College of Continuing Education, Information Center, 20 Ruttan Hall, 1994 Buford Avenue, Saint Paul, MN 55108.

 No refunds will be granted if you cancel on or after the first day of the course.